Search terms

 ## Embed search results in a note

-To embed search results in a note, add a `query` codeblock:
+To embed search results in a note, add a `query` code block:

 ```query